tasandberg/tasandberg.github.io/content/blog/building-a-blog-with-gatsbyjs.md

 This website was my second rodeo building a website with Gatsby.js.
 My first use of gatsby was for my page dedicated to my work as a composer, which can be found here: [https://www.timsandberg.com/](https://www.timsandberg.com/ "https://www.timsandberg.com/").

 You might notice that this website is a lot more stripped down.
 Like, a LOT more stripped down.
 My composer site is meant to be cinematic, so it's pretty extra.
+I used threejs, a wrapper for webgl, and even wrote custom shaders for the music visualization.
+Oh, and there's a media player UI.
+What have I done..

-This website, by contrast, is meant to be a shining example of simplicity.
-It comes after years of observing other programmer's personal sites and blogs, and how great it can be when there are minimal bells and whistles, and just good, to-the-point content.
+Since I've got the other website to scratch my itch for flare, I'm hoping to keep this site simple and to-the-point so I can focus on actually writing some content now and then.

 In brief, this site uses: